darktable-org/dtdocs/content/lighttable/overview.md

 # keyboard shortcuts

+The following keyboard shortcuts are enabled by default in the lighttable view:

 -   `F1, F2, F3, F4, F5` adds or removes a color label (red, yellow, green, blue, purple, respectively).
 A color label will be added if _any_ selected image does not currently have the label; otherwise the label will be removed

 -   `0, 1, 2, 3, 4, 5` sets the star rating